MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 Headers
 -------
-Similar to the "fields" field for str directives the "headers" field is the backbone of most matrix directives.
+Similar to the "fields" field for str directives, the "headers" field is the backbone of most matrix directives.
 Use this field to specify how to build the dictionaries by supplying key-value pairs.
 The value should be a list of strings, "key=value", where the keys and values can be either the names of fields in the input records or literal